NASA Logo, National Aeronautics and Space Administration

 Ozone hole image for NPP; takes you our web site

-My duties include:
+My duties included:

 1) Determining how best to validate and update the calibration from both the nadir and limb sensors of the Ozone Mapping and Profiler Suite (OMPS) instruments that are currently on the SNPP satellite and that will be flown on subsequent JPSS satellites;